 - You can have CorpNet do this by emailing the account rep "Subject: Fleet Device Management: State - Foreign Registration and Payroll Tax Registration" (this takes about two weeks).

-- You can do this between you and CorpNet by selecting "Foreign Qualification," place the order, and email the confirmation to the rep for Payroll registration (this is a short turnaround).
+- You can do this between you and CorpNet by selecting "Foreign Qualification," placing the order and emailing the confirmation to the rep for Payroll registration (this is a short turnaround).

 It's important that every team member at Fleet takes the time to get fully trained and onboarded.